 - 1. The Office of the UN Special Envoy for the Great Lakes Region and the African Union (AU) Department of Political Affairs (DPA), in partnership with the International Conference for the Great Lakes Region (ICGLR), and the Southern African Development Community (SADC), convened a regional workshop on the "Participation, Representation and Protection of Women in Electoral Processes in the Great Lakes Region" at the AU Headquarters in Addis Ababa, Ethiopia, from 12 to 13 November 2019. - 2.
-The meeting was attended by senior officials from electoral management bodies (EMBs) and Executive, Legislative and Judiciary from the ICGLR Member States and PSC-Framework signatories namely: the Republic of Angola, the Republic of Burundi, the Central African Republic, the Republic of Congo, the DRC, the Republic of Kenya, the Republic of Rwanda, the Republic of Sudan, Republic of South Sudan, United Republic of Tanzania, the Republic of Uganda, the Republic of Zambia and South Africa. - 3.
+The meeting was attended by senior officials from electoral management bodies (EMBs) and Executive, Legislative and Judiciary from the ICGLR Member States and signatories of the Peace Security and Cooperation Framework for the Democratic Republic of the Congo and the region (PSC-Framework) namely: the Republic of Angola, the Republic of Burundi, the Central African Republic, the Republic of Congo, the Democratic Republic of the Congo, the Republic of Kenya, the Republic of Rwanda, the Republic of Sudan, Republic of South Sudan, United Republic of Tanzania, the Republic of Uganda, the Republic of Zambia and South Africa. - 3.
 Also in Attendance were: representatives of the UN, AU, ICGLR, SADC, the Economic Community of West African States (ECOWAS), Organisation Internationale de la Francophonie (OIF), the Electoral Institute for Sustainable Democracy in Africa (EISA), the European Centre for Electoral Support (ECES), the International Foundation for Electoral Systems (IFES), International Institute for Democracy and Electoral System (IDES), representatives of other Civil Society Organizations (CSOs) and religious leaders (See list of participants hereto attached).